• Skip to primary navigation

 Ingredients needed for making silken tofu pasta sauce with text overlay on each ingredient.

-• Spaghetti: You can use any pasta shape of your choice, but I think that creamy sauces like this go well with spaghetti, tagliatelle, or angel hair pasta.
-Use gluten-free pasta such as chickpea pasta if you want to make this recipe gluten-free.
+• Spaghetti: You can use any pasta shape of your choice, but I think that creamy sauces like this go well with long pasta shapes such as spaghetti, tagliatelle, or angel hair pasta.
+You can also use any gluten-free pasta to make this recipe gluten-free.

-• Nutritional yeast: Provides cheesiness and a savory and umami flavor to the sauce.
-If you don't have it on hand you skip it.
-In that case, I would suggest adding 1 teaspoon of soy sauce instead (or tamari if gluten-free) for more flavor.
+• Nutritional yeast: Provides cheesiness and a savory and umami flavor to the creamy tofu Alfredo sauce.
+If you don't have it on hand, you can replace it with 1 teaspoon of soy sauce or tamari, if gluten-free, to boost the savory flavors of the sauce.

-• Lemon juice: A few tablespoons of fresh lemon juice gives tanginess and brightness to this pasta dish.
+• Lemon juice: A few tablespoons of fresh lemon juice give tanginess and brightness to this pasta dish.

 How to Make Silken Tofu Pasta Sauce